dgraph-io/dgraph4j/README.md

 # Dgraph Client for Java

-A minimal implementation for a Dgraph client in Java using [grpc].
+A minimal implementation for a Dgraph client for Java 1.8 and above, using [grpc].

 [grpc]: https://grpc.io/